Child benefit

 Apply in OmaKela

 - Apply for child benefit in the OmaKela e-service (available in Finnish and Swedish).
 Residents of the Åland Islands claim child benefit from Kela.
+You can only apply for single-parent supplement if you also receive or apply for child benefit.

 If you already receive child benefit and a new child is born to your family, complete a new application.
 Please note that any increases to the child benefit are only paid to the applicant to whom Kela pays child benefit also for the other children.
 All the child benefits are paid into only one bank account. - Applications for child benefit usually do not require any supporting documents.
 If you need to submit a supporting document, take photographs of the supporting documents and send them in OmaKela.